xiaxi626/epub-study/epubcheck/README.md

 **Note:**

-Before using it, you need to modify the path of the epubcheck .jar in the run.bat
+Before using it, you need to modify the path of the _epubcheck .jar_ in the _run.bat_.

 Multiple folders can be encapsulated at a time.
 Select the folder to be encapsulated and right-click to copy it as a path.
 Follow the _run.bat_ prompt.